amzn/basis-point-sets/README.md

 # Efficient Learning on Point Clouds with Basis Point Sets

-Basis Point Set (BPS) is a simple and efficient method for encoding 3D point  clouds into fixed-length representation.
+**Basis Point Set (BPS)** is a simple and efficient method for encoding 3D point  clouds into fixed-length representation.
-It is based on a simple idea: select k fixed points in space and compute vectors from  these basis points to the nearest points in the point cloud.
+It is based on a **simple idea**: select k fixed points in space and compute vectors from  these basis points to the nearest points in the point cloud.
 We can then use these vectors (or simply their norms) as features:

 ![Teaser Image](bps.gif)

-This representation can be used  as input to arbitrary machine learning methods, in particular it can be used as input to off-the-shelf neural networks.
+This obtained vector can be used  as input to arbitrary machine learning methods, in particular it can be used as input to off-the-shelf neural networks.